 Meet Our Volunteers

 BRHC utilizes volunteers, for whom we provide training.
 Our volunteers learn how to assist in our educational programs for children and adults and to evaluate and rehabilitate rescued horses so they may be more likely to be adopted.
-This training for people with all levels of horse experience includes groundwork, de-sensitization, communication cues, round pen work, bodywork and riding.
+This training for people with all levels of horse experience includes groundwork, de-sensitization, communication cues, round pen work, bodywork and riding (optional).
 Volunteers are able to participate in all education programs and training at no charge once they join our BRHC Membership Program.

 Volunteers Come to Blue River Horse Center because they want to:

 - Retreat from the stress of everyday life

 - Increase personal awareness and fulfillment by learning leadership, communication and other essential life skills

 - Spend a day communing with nature, horses and wonderful people